laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-10-tauc/index.md

++++
-+++title = "Probabilistic models of the low-level visual system: the role of prediction in detecting motion" date = "2010" authors = [ "Laurent U Perrinet",] publication_types = [ "1",]
+title = "Probabilistic models of the low-level visual system: the role of prediction in detecting motion" date = "2010" authors = [ "Laurent U Perrinet",] publication_types = [ "1",]